sadiarajpoot614-sketch/ContentStudio-InnoViast/README.md

 ## 7. Security Note

 This project intentionally has no backend, so the Groq API key is entered by the user at runtime and used directly from the browser.
-This approach is suitable for a demo project but not recommended for production applications.
-In production, API keys should be stored securely on a backend server.
+This approach is suitable for a demo project but is **not recommended for production applications**.
+In a production environment, API keys should be stored securely on a backend server.

 No API keys, `.env` files, or credentials are committed to this repository (see `.gitignore`).